Clemens85/runningdinner-core/README.md

 Überblick über alle Features:
 <a href="https://runyourdinner.eu/create-running-dinner/" target="_blank">https://runyourdinner.eu/create-running-dinner/</a>

 **The code in this repo is out-of-date.
-The latest version is currently hosted in a private repo in Bitbucket.**
+The code was merged into the runningdinner repository.**